 Serve their community by assisting their sponsoring agency in a supplementary law enforcement and liaison capacity.
 [Citizenship]

 Nationally, over 33,000 Explorers and 8,425 adult volunteers participate in Law Enforcement Exploring.
 The program highlights include: the National Law Enforcement Exploring Conference, the National Law Enforcement Exploring Leadership Academies, Post sponsored Ride-Along programs, and the opportunity to earn Law Enforcement Exploring Proficiency Awards, the Law Enforcement Career Achievement Award, scholarships and other recognition’s.

-The most popular Law Enforcement Exploring careers include:
+The most popular career fields highlighted in Law Enforcement Exploring programs include:

 You will learn:

 The importance of the rule of law in a free and democratic society